HAL-XP/halxp-comfy/README.md

 ![Version](https://img.shields.io/badge/version-1.0.0-blue) ![ComfyUI](https://img.shields.io/badge/ComfyUI-Compatible-green)

-**HALXP-Comfy** (High Availability & Layout eXtension Pack) is a professional UI suite for ComfyUI designed to enhance workflow management.
+**HALXP-Comfy** is a professional UX suite for ComfyUI designed to enhance workflow management.

-This extension is the starting point for a growing collection of UI tools.
-Currently, it features **HALXP Focus**, a smart navigation utility, with more enhancements currently in development.
+This extension is the starting point for a growing collection of tools.
+Currently, it features **HALXP Focus**, a way to auto-focus the current running node and , **HALXP RunMonitor** taht lets you run a script on success or error with more enhancements currently in development.

 **Verified working on:** Legacy UI, ComfyUI V1 (Nodes 2.0), and Portable Distributions.